 The Greek ferry hopping to Hydra and Spetses is probably the easiest ferry route from Piraeus, the main port of Athens.
 With frequent ferry departures all day long and quick embarkation, as the vessels do not take vehicles, the route to the beautiful Greek islands of Hydra and Spetses is a delight.
 The ferry to Hydra from Piraeus takes 90 min and the ferry to Spetses from Hydra takes only 30 min.
 Both islands have picturesque architecture.
 In Hydra, no vehicle at all is allowed on the island and transport is done by foot or boat.
 In Spetses, only motorbikes are allowed in the town, while a very popular way to get around is the horse carriage.

 From Rhodes to Kalymnos and Leros

 As Rhodes is a transportation hub for the islands of Dodecanese, in southeastern Aegean, many visitors actually fly to Rhodes and then continue their Greek holidays to other islands.
 A nice Greek ferry hopping suggestion from Rhodes is to visit the beautiful islands of Kalymnos and Leros, two totally laid-back places that never get packed, not even in high season.
 The ferry to Kalymnos from Rhodes takes 3 hours and lets you discover a wild place, where rock climbing is actually developing over the last years.
 The ferry to Leros from Kalymnos takes only 45 min.

 Are you looking to book ferry tickets?
-Check our online system!
+Check our online booking engine!